luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 bool is_zero() const;
 ```

-: Returns whether the current plaintext polynomial has all zero coefficients.
+Usage: Returns whether the current plaintext polynomial has all zero coefficients.

 <br>